echo3Dco/iframe-echo3D-examples/README.md

-# iframe-echoAR-examples
+# iframe-echo3D-examples
-HTML example files that show how to embed echoAR into a website or an app using iframe.
+HTML example files that show how to embed echo3D into a website or an app using iframe.

 ## Register
-If you don't have an echoAR API key yet, make sure to register for FREE at [echoAR](https://console.echoar.xyz/#/auth/register).
+If you don't have an echo3D API key yet, make sure to register for FREE at [echo3D](https://console.echo3D.co/#/auth/register).

 ## Setup
-* [Add the 3D model](https://docs.echoar.xyz/quickstart/add-a-3d-model) from the [models](https://github.com/echoARxyz/AR.js-echoAR-COVID19/tree/master/models) folder to the console.
+* [Add the 3D model](https://docs.echo3D.co/quickstart/add-a-3d-model) from the [models](https://github.com/echo3Dco/AR.js-echo3D-COVID19/tree/master/models) folder to the console.
 * Replace the api key and the entry ID in the html files with your own api key and entry ID that can be found in console.

 ## Run